Anti-Capitalist Muslims: Actions and positions

 The association initially gained fame in July 2013 for their involvement in the Gezi Park protests.
-During the protests, the organization set up public picnics in green spaces to celebrate iftar.
+During the protests, the organisation set up public picnics in green spaces to celebrate iftar.
 Members of several opposition political parties participated and showed their support for the action.
-Muslims from various parts of Turkey and the Turkish diaspora supported the movement, and collective prayers were held in the area, while they prayed, allied groups stood guard protecting them against the police and took turns in prayer.
+Muslims from various parts of Turkey and the Turkish diaspora supported the movement, and collective prayers (salah) were held in the area, while they prayed, allied groups stood guard protecting them against the police and took turns in prayer.

-Following the January 2015 attacks in France, the organization issued a condemnation on Twitter: "...Obviously, insulting a belief or a value can not justify a massacre...
+Following the January 2015 Île-de-France attacks, the organisation issued a condemnation on Twitter, stating: "Obviously, insulting a belief or a value can not justify a massacre...
 We do not accept these murders, as much as we do not accept the insults done to our prophet..."
 In 2016, they held a prayer event for workers who have lost their lives.

 Slogans

 The organisation has various slogans, some of which are: